disclaimer

 • Review the guidelines and check eligibility requirements.

-• Fill the necessary forms needed for the petition and file the petition at the appropriate court.
+• Fill out the necessary forms for the petition and file it at the appropriate court.

 • Send the proper copies of the petition to the prosecuting attorney